 What's the motivation behind your artwork?
 Are you a Pokémon fan?

-Yes, I am.
-I love Pokemon so much and I felt that I wanted to make my own icon characters and wanted to bring illustration and generative art together.
-That’s who I came to create KUMALEON.
+I’m a huge fan of Pokémon and love it so much.
+I’ve wanted to make my own icon characters and wanted to bring illustration and generative art together.
+That’s how I came to create KUMALEON.

 Where does the influence of your color palettes come from?

 I mostly find my color schemes on a website called “Coolors(https://coolors.co/)”, and one of my biggest influences is Vassily Kandinsky.

 What will you call your biggest artistic influence?
 Do you have a favorite time of day to create?
 Finally, are you hyped for this project and what you are about to show to the NFT space?

 I would say that my biggest artistic influence is Takashi Murakami.
 And my favorite time for creating is the time just right before I go to bed.
 I like that quiet moment and time to work on something creative.
 I’m beyond hyped for this project ever since it started.

 What feelings or reactions do you hope to arouse in people who view your artworks?